DIY Baby Nursery Ideas on a Budget

 Melissa R., first-time mom

-A handmade DIY crib mobile adds charm above the crib or changing area.
+A handmade DIY nursery mobile adds charm as a decorative accent in the room.
 Use felt, embroidery hoops, paper cutouts, or ribbons to coordinate with all the popular baby nursery themes.
 One that is trending is the hot air balloon nursery theme and the color palette possibilities are endless.

 • Hot air balloons for a playful look